attack68/rateslib/docs/source/i_guide.rst

        notional=1000000000,
    )

-We can value the IRS in its local currency (USD) by default.
+We can value the IRS in its local currency (USD) by default, and see the generated cashflows.

 .. ipython:: python

    irs.npv(usd_curve)

+.. ipython:: python

+   irs.cashflows(usd_curve)

-This is the most basic functionality *rateslib* offers, but other features that will be explained below are:
+But this is only the the most basic functionality *rateslib* offers.
+Other features that will be explained below are:

 - how to parametrize ``Curves`` and how to calibrate them to market rates